 Leeper is a native of Pittsburgh.
 He received his bachelor's degree from Ohio University and a master's degree from the Ohio State University.

-Adam Gelter joined 3CDC in 2005 as an intern while working on a Masters in Community Planning.
-Gelter later assumed the position of Development Manager, then Vice President of Development and, in 2013 was promoted to Executive Vice President of Development.
-In his current role, Gelter leads the development staff with the main priority of developing strategies and implementation plans for underutilized real estate within Cincinnati’s center city.
-Gelter has recently overseen his team in the completion of the $140 million 84.51° building project, the $42 million Homeless to Homes project, and 3CDC’s latest phase of redevelopment in OTR, including the $62 million Mercer Commons project and seven other scattered sites totaling another $26 million.
+Adam Gelter joined the 3CDC team as an intern in 2005.
+He later assumed the position of Development Manager, and in 2011 was promoted to Executive Vice President of Development.
+In his current role, Gelter leads the development team with the main priority of developing strategies and implementation plans for underutilized real estate within Cincinnati’s center city.
+Gelter plays an important role in all of 3CDC’s endeavors.

 Szilasi is responsible for the financial and administrative functions of the organization, including budget development and management, accounting and reporting, audit management and oversight, internal controls, tax compliance, capital management, loan portfolio management, human resources, risk management, and information technology.